 Shakespeare’s infamous second act of Romeo and Juliet posits the arbitrary consequence of names by asking, “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”
 Juliet muses to herself that were Romeo no longer a Montague, or she no longer a Capulet, the two star-crossed lovers would be free to pursue their relationship outside the confines of their feuding families.
 Shared familial surnames enforce the notion that identity is linked to the family unit.
 Iceland and Spain reject conventional Western naming practices in favor of those that promote individuality and gender equality.
 Though different, both structures endorse matrilineal genealogy in ways most Western societies do not.
 Notably, women of Iceland and Spain do not take their spouse’s name after marriage.

 Thwarting concepts of legacy and lineage, it is unclear how nepotism would work in Iceland.
 In America, legacy names can secure places at prestigious universities, or otherwise pave the way for a life of privilege.
-In Iceland, the response to, “Don’t you know who I am?” would most likely be a resounding, “No.” With popular Icelandic musicians like Björk, Sigur Rós, and Of Monsters and Men gaining worldwide recognition, it would be insincere to claim that fame is nonexistent in Iceland.
+In Iceland, the response to “Don’t you know who I am?” would most likely be a resounding “No.” With popular Icelandic musicians like Björk, Sigur Rós, and Of Monsters and Men gaining worldwide recognition, it would be insincere to claim that fame is nonexistent in Iceland.
 However, with an average population of 329,000 people, there is a narrower gap between stars and their audience than there would be in most other developed countries.
-Partially due to this sense of national intimacy, but mostly because Icelandic last names are patronymic, Icelanders are generally referred to by their first names.
+Partially due to this sense of national intimacy, but mostly because of the structure of Icelandic last names, Icelanders are generally referred to by their first names.
 Singer Björk uses her first name only, though her full name is Björk Guðmundsdóttir.
 The current Prime Minister, Sigmundur Davíð Gunnlaugsson, is simply referred to as Sigmundur Davíð.
 This familiarity is uniquely Icelandic, though the patronymic system was once common throughout Scandinavia.
-In the late 19th and early 20th century, Norway, Denmark, and Sweden abolished patronymic names through separate national laws, and adopted the Western concept of family names.
+In the late nineteenth and early twentieth centuries, Norway, Denmark, and Sweden abolished patronymic names through separate national laws and adopted the Western concept of family names.

 Spanish apellidos, or last names, are a unification of a person’s parents’ surnames.
-The double last name system dates back to the 16th century upper classes of Castille, but only became common in the 19th century.
+The dual apellido system dates back to the sixteenth-century upper classes of Castille but only became common in the nineteenth century.
 Generally, a child is given the first surname of both the father and the mother.
 For example, if a man named Mateo Álvarez García and a woman named Marisol Ramón Benítez conceived a son named José Enrique, his full name would most likely be José Enrique Álvarez Ramón.
 Women do not take their husband’s names upon marriage, as doing so would eliminate the cultural practice of having two last names.
 In the way that Icelandic women would not suddenly become someone else’s daughter upon marriage, it would not make sense for Spanish women to cast aside their parents’ names.
-However, some Spanish women may choose to informally append their husband’s first last name after the preposition de (of).
+However, some Spanish women may choose to informally append their husband’s paternal surname with the particle de (of).
 Marisol Ramón Benítez, from the earlier example, would then be Marisol Ramón Benítez de Álvarez.
 Used solely for social purposes, the name would have no legal value.

 Before 1925, Icelanders were legally permitted to invent a family name, but that is no longer the case, unless granted by special exception.
 The Iceland Naming Committee, formed in 1991, upholds rules regarding the names of its citizens.
 Unlike Spanish citizens, Icelanders cannot have more than three personal names.
-Moreover, Icelandic names must adhere to the nation’s grammar, and they must only contain letters that exist in the language.
-The Icelandic alphabet contains 32 letters, not including C, Q, W, or Z. Despite their prevalence in America, the Icelandic Naming Committee would reject the names Charles, Quinn, Walter, and Zachary, and would require any American immigrants with those names to choose a suitable Icelandic alternative.
-Iceland itself is referred to as Ísland by its inhabitants, due to the lack of the letter C in the native language of Íslenska.
+Moreover, Icelandic names must adhere to the nation’s grammar, and they must contain only letters that exist in the language.
+The Icelandic alphabet contains thirty-two letters, not including C, Q, W, or Z. Despite the prevalence of Charlottes, Quinns, Walters, and Zacharys in the Western world, the Icelandic Naming Committee would reject said names and would require any immigrants with those names to choose a suitable Icelandic alternative.
+Iceland itself is referred to as Ísland by its inhabitants, due to the lack of the letter C in the native language, Íslenska.

-Language aside, the Icelandic naming format presents problems for families traveling with small children, as non-Icelandic customs officers in foreign countries might not be familiar with families wherein mother, father, sister, and brother could potentially all have different surnames.
-To avoid this type of confusion, phonebooks are alphabetized by first name.
+Language aside, the Icelandic naming format can present unique problems.
+Families traveling abroad with small children are often scrutinized by customs officers who might not be familiar with families wherein mother, father, sister, and brother could potentially all have different surnames.
+To avoid this type of confusion within the country, Icelandic phonebooks have to be alphabetized by first name.
 Naming structures are strict, and occasionally challenging, but the Icelandic language is an important element of national identity amongst Icelanders.
-Today, with some effort, most Icelanders would be able to read the 13th century Prose Edda drafted in Old Norse by Snorri Sturluson.
-In contrast, the epic poem Beowulf was composed in Old English sometime between the 8th and 11th century, and is incomprehensible to most modern English speakers.
+Today, with some effort, most Icelanders would be able to read the thirteenth-century Prose Edda drafted in Old Norse by Snorri Sturluson.
+In contrast, the epic poem Beowulf, composed in Old English sometime between the eighth and eleventh centuries, is incomprehensible to most modern English speakers.

-Some of the most common Spanish family names are products of Spain’s past patronymic system.
-Historically, the suffix ‐ez meant “son of,” denoting that those named Rodríguez were the sons of men named Rodrigo, or that a Sánchez was the son of Sancho, a González was the son of Gonzalo, and so on.
-Like Denmark, Sweden, and Norway, Spain eventually converted patronymic names into heritable family names.
+Some of the most common Spanish family names are products of a historic patronymic system similar to the Icelandic model, though perhaps more akin to the Irish O’‐ (descendant of) and Mc‐ or Mac‐ (son of) prefix conventions established between the tenth and twelfth centuries—some of the earliest in Europe.
+Historically, the Spanish suffix ‐ez meant “son of,” denoting that a man with the surname Rodríguez was the son of a man named Rodrigo, or that a Sánchez was the son of Sancho, a González was the son of Gonzalo, and so on.
+Like Denmark, Sweden, and Norway—and Ireland—Spain eventually converted patronymic names into heritable family names.